dbt-labs/docs.getdbt.com/contributing/content-style-guide.md

 Use the `<Card` component to display content and actions on a single topic.
 Users should cards easy to scan for relevant and actionable information.
 Elements, like text, icons, and links can be used inside a card.

-You can configure a card in 2, 3, 4, or 5 column grids.
-However, 4 or 5 columns grids should be used sparingly for cards that contain very little text, and always have the `hide_table_of_contents:` frontmatter set to `true` (This hides the right table of contents).
-Otherwise the text will appear squished and provide users with a bad experience:
+You can configure a card in 2, 3, 4, or 5-column grids.
+To maintain a good user experience, 4 or 5-column grids should only be used:

+- Sparingly.
+There won't be many instances where you need to display 4 or 5 cards in a row on the docs site.
+- Only for cards that contain very little text, such as 15 words or less.
+- Always have the `hide_table_of_contents:` frontmatter set to `true` (This hides the right table of contents).

+Otherwise, the text will appear squished and provide users with a bad experience.

 - `<divclassName="grid--2-col">`: creates 2 column cards
 - `<divclassName="grid--3-col">`: creates 3 columns cards